 The scoring certifications are located in the QAP Scoring Certifications workbook found on the Website.

-Unless otherwise indicated in this QAP, all documentation submitted must be dated within six (6)

-months of the Application deadline.
+Unless otherwise indicated in this QAP, all documentation submitted must be dated within nine (9) months of the Application deadline.

 Projects receiving an Allocation of 9% Tax Credits will be subject to selected scoring criteria for the duration of the Extended Use Period through incorporation within the Extended Use Agreement.